idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 This is exactly what it needs to type-check `zip_replicas_successor` as defined above.

+A more subtle reason to throw up our hands in frustration might be that our code just depended on the _implementation_ of `plus`!
+If the definition of `plus` were changed to recurse on the right-hand argument instead of the left-hand argument, our code would break.
+Doesn't that horribly break encapsulation?
+No: the definition of `plus` is explicitly declared as `public export`, which deliberately makes it transparent so the Idris type system can do algebra on it.
+(You can't see this in the definition of `plus` above because it is declared as a default for that whole file.)
+If `plus` were instead just declared `export`, then uses of `plus` could only depend on its type signature.

-If, instead, we really like writing `n + 1` in our type signatures (like we tried to do in `zip_replicas_successor_broken` above), we have to give the Idris compiler a little help to see our deeper truth:
+Ok, suppose we really do want to write `n + 1` in our type signature, like we tried to do in `zip_replicas_successor_broken` above.
+To make this work, we have to give the Idris compiler a little help to see our deeper truth.

+You may remember from high-school algebra that addition is commutative: x + y = y + x.
+To get `zip_replicas_successor2` to type-check, we have to explicitly point out the commutativity of addition to the Idris compiler.
+This enables the compiler to recognize that `bVec`'s type `Vect (S n) b` is the same as the expected type, `Vect (plus n 1) b`.

 ~~~
 zip_replicas_successor2 : (n : Nat) -> a -> b -> Vect (n + 1) (a, b)